DraLaylaHirsh/MRFprofilesCreation/docs/PDBresults.rst

 ==========================
 The following results are calculated based on RepeatsDB annotation and using all the PDB sequences.
 The search is done using pfsearch.

+Considering all profiles the results are:

+In class 3.1 profiles found 5 pdb chains

+In class 3.2 profiles found 138 pdb chains

+In class 3.3 profiles found 4917 pdb chains

+In class 3.4 profiles found 6 pdb chains

+In class 3.6 profiles found 3 pdb chains

+In class 4.1 profiles found 2467 pdb chains

+In class 4.2 profiles found 454 pdb chains

+In class 4.3 profiles found 78 pdb chains

+In class 4.4 profiles found 5014 pdb chains

+In class 4.5 profiles found 408 pdb chains

+In class 4.6 profiles found 40 pdb chains

+In class 4.7 profiles found 20 pdb chains

+In class 4.9 profiles found 232 pdb chains

+In class 4.10 profiles found 180 pdb chains

+In class 5.1 profiles found 4 pdb chains

+In class 5.2 profiles found 101 pdb chains

+In class 5.3 profiles found 290 pdb chains

+In class 5.4 profiles found 68 pdb chains

+In class 5.5 profiles found 337 pdb chains

+Total PDB chains found in RepeatsDB that were retrieved by the search: 14762

+Total PDB chains not found in RepeatsDB that were retrieved by the search: 46703

 III3_ANK_RDB_C
 --------------